JonasWard/glsl-ray-marching/README.md

-# This is a bun project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `bun start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-# chocolade chaud!
+# glsl-ray-marching

+This is a POC for a configurators which stores it's whole state in the URL.
+An antd based UI is used to handle the url-safe-bitpacking StateDataModel.

+## Pattern Generator

+This the latest iteration on a SDF based pattern generator.